Our vision

 Cumbria Local Nature Partnership provide this voice, and are the only nature partnership which represents and works across the whole of Cumbria; acting as a hub for nature – focused strategic co-ordination and action.

-Good data, a strong evidence base, and skilled people are essential to delivering Cumbria’s Nature Recovery Network.
+Good data, a strong evidence base, and skilled people are essential to delivering connected, resilient, and biodiverse habitats across Cumbria.

 A healthy natural environment is good for people.
 Spending time in nature, either as a leisure activity or part of day-to-day life, is proven to benefit mental and physical health – people with doorstep access to nature are more active, resilient, and healthier.